The Atheist Bible, CC-BY Fabian M. Suchanek

 The red cross symbol has led to so many unwelcome assocations with religion that the Red Cross Movement has adopted an additional, neutral symbol: The Red Crystal (seriously).CC0 Denelson83

 Fortunately, there exist numerous such neutral organizations: The largest charity, for example, is the International Red Cross and Red Crescent Movement.
 Despite its allusion to the Christian Cross and the Muslim Crescent, the organization is entirely secular.
 Nothing in its principles or statutes mentions God, Christianity or Islam.
-Even its symbol is not intended to be religious 3.
+Even its symbol is not intended to be religious46.
 The same applies to the other huge charities: Amnesty International, Doctors without Borders, and the charity organizations of the United Nations (like UNICEF) are entirely secular.

 Thus, religion does not have a monopoly on charity.
 On the contrary, a large part of charitable work takes place outside religion.
 There is thus no need to bind charity to a religious organization.